 Description

-SK 38/3925 PARISH OF MELBOURNE CHURCH CLOSE 6/72 (East Side) 10.11.67 Pair of Cherubs to South of Statue of Mercury in Melbourne Hall Gardens (formerly listed as 'Pair of pedestals with figures of cupids, on south side of garden, Melbourne Hall') GV I Pair of cherubs. c1700 by Jan van Nost.
-Erected as part of a French style garden designed by Royal Gardeners to Queen Anne, London and Wise, for Thomas Coke of Melbourne Hall.
-Stone and lead.
-Each cherub stands on a plain pedestal with moulded base and cornice.
-The eastern one is climbing up a tree with a quiver on his back and is covered in bees, whilst the western one is shaping his bow.
-Included in the Derbyshire Historic Gardens Register at Grade I. See item 6/63 for sources.
+This pair of cherubs, created around 1700 by Jan van Nost, is located to the south of the Statue of Mercury in Melbourne Hall Gardens.
+They were part of a French-style garden designed by the Royal Gardeners to Queen Anne, London and Wise, for Thomas Coke of Melbourne Hall.
+Made of stone and lead, each cherub stands on a plain pedestal with a moulded base and cornice.
+The eastern cherub is depicted climbing a tree with a quiver on his back and is covered in bees, while the western cherub is shaping his bow.
+This pair is also included in the Derbyshire Historic Gardens Register at Grade I.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.